interledger/rafiki/infrastructure/local/peer-setup.md

 ## Peering between development instances

-This document assumes that you are running both the primary and peer instances of rafiki using the docker compose files in this directory.
+This document assumes that you are running both the primary and secondary instances of rafiki using the docker compose files in this directory.
 It describes the process for setting up peering between them.
 If at any time your Rafiki instances become misconfigured, the only way to get back to a working state covered in this document is to destroy the